Gas Fireplace Won’t Stay Lit

 - Clogged / Dirty Burner Ports– Usually, clogged burner ports will cause your gas fireplace to have uneven flame distribution.
 More often than not the hearth will perform poorly, not fail to stay lit.
 However, in my thirty years as a fireplace technician, I have seen it happen.

-- Faulty Flux Capacitor – The flux capacitor plays a critical role in… There’s no such component as a flux capacitor in a gas fireplace.
+- Faulty Flux Capacitor – The flux capacitor plays a critical role in… Okay, there’s no such component as a flux capacitor in a gas fireplace.
 However, I’m happy to see someone is still reading this article!

 Gas Fireplace Cleaning